ElahiAli/Account-Abstraction-stackup/README.md

 ```

 ```
-using openzeppelin @4.2.0 version for EntryPoint
+using openzeppelin @4.2.0 version for EntryPoint contract.
 ```

 how does entry point find out about an account?